 The California legislature did not pass legislation in 2011 to authorize PGC collections in 2012 or later years.
 But the California Public Utilities Commission (CPUC) stated in Decision 11-12-035 that even though their authority to collect funds under Public Utilities Code 399.8 expired, the CPUC still has authority to collect funds through a PGC from Public Utilities Code 381, which has no expiration.
 The same decision created a new fund, the Electric Program Investment Charge Fund (EPICF), which will be used to collect funds to continue support for renewable energy and RD&D projects.
 Senate Bill 1018 of 2012 later provided the statutory authority for the EPICF.
 The portion of the PGC used to support energy efficiency is not accounted for in the new EPICF, but was addressed separately, and is discussed below.

 Decision 11-12-035 established the EPICF on an interim basis, and kept funding levels basically the same as the previous year.
 But this decision is only Phase 1 of a 2-Phase decision.
-The Phase 2 decision will determine how the money in the fund will be allocated between programs.
+The Phase 2 decision determined how the money in the fund will be allocated between programs, and what the funding levels will be through 2020.
 Further, Senate Bill 1018 of 2012 withdrew funding for the Emerging Renewables Program, which had previously received the most funding of the California Energy Commission’s renewable energy programs.
 It is unclear at this time how the EPICF will be administered.
 Click here for more information about California’s renewable energy programs.

 Energy Efficiency Funding